Stonedude/FacebookBeeper/README.md

+This is an intro project to learning React and Redux in conjunction

+The product is supposed to be a Facebook like counter, but we'll see about that :D

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 Below you will find some information on how to perform common tasks.<br>